Battle of Matapan

-The Battle of Matapan, also known as the Battle of Cape Matapan, was a naval battle in the Laconian Gulf, an arm of the Mediterranean Sea, fought between the Republic of Venice and the Ottoman Empire on 19 July, 1717, off Cape Matapan in southern Greece.
+The Battle of Matapan, also known as the Battle of Cape Matapan, was a naval battle in the Laconian Gulf, an arm of the Mediterranean Sea, fought between the Kingdom of Portugal and the Ottoman Empire on 19 July 1717, off Cape Matapan in southern Greece.
 It was part of the Seventh Ottoman-Venetian War of 1714 – 1718.
-Reliable details are scarce and the battle was inconclusive, although the Venetian side declared themselves victors.
-Venice would go on to lose the war and its major possession in southern Greece, the Kingdom of the Morea on the Peloponnese.

-The Venetian fleet was supported by a mixed squadron of allied ships from Portugal, the Papal States and the Knights Hospitaller of Malta.
-The Ottoman fleet was commanded by Kapudan Pasha Ibrahim Pasha.

-Prelude
+Background

 On July 2, two Venetian squadrons joined forces off of Cape Matapan.
 The first squadron, composed of 24 sailing ships, was led by Capitano delle Navi Marcantonio Diedo.
 The second was a squadron of 24 galleys commanded by Captain General of the Sea Andrea Pisani.
-They met a small squadron of nine mixed Portuguese and Maltese ships led by the Maltese knight Bellefontaine.
+They met a small squadron of nine mixed Portuguese and Maltese ships led by the French knight Bellefontaine.

 The combined fleet, facing unfavorable winds, was unable to reach the island of Sapientza as planned.
 Desperate for water, they risked being trapped in the Laconian Gulf and sailed to the island of Cranae (Marathonisi), located off of Gytheio, to resupply.

-Battle
+Previous movements

 The allied fleet was organized into four divisions: Diedo was in the van; following was the center led by his second-in-command Correr.
 The third or rear division was commanded by Dolfin.
 The fourth or allied division was commanded by Bellefontaine.

 On 19, July the Venetians sighted the Ottoman fleet of 30 sailing ships and 4 galleys to their south, on the west side of the gulf entrance.
 The Ottomans, with a light wind from the south-southeast, had the advantage.
 Diedo was unable to sail to the west of the Ottoman fleet, and he decided to sail east across the gulf.